LeoPazEs/multiple-createview/README.rst

 ==================
 MultipleCreateView
 ==================
-View to use multiple unrelated or related forms of diferent objects.
+View to use various unrelated or related forms of diferent objects.
-Some mixins dont work in with this view.
+Some mixins don't work in with this view.